Money Archives, page 2

 Learning how to save, eleven years later

 I’ve been writing these annual reports for 11 years, starting in 2006.
-But if you looked only at a graph of my investment contributions over the same time period, you might assume that I’ve been really serious about saving only during the last 4 years.
+But if you only looked at a graph of my investment contributions over the same time period, you might assume that I’ve only been really serious about saving during the last 4 years.
 And there might be some truth to that.

 Chart of investment contributions from income by account, 2006 through 2017 (Note: 401(k) contributions from 2008 through 2011 are actually rollovers from accounts for which I no longer have contribution data separate from gains/losses)